 It was a very successful first cook.
 The chicken was moist and delicious but the skin was rubber.
 Lesson learned, finish chicken on the high heat of the grill.
 I also wasn’t happy with the smoke flavor.
 This is why we do a test cook.
 From here on out I mix apple and hickory chips 50/50 and use it on every smoke.

 To ease in cleaning the racks, drip pans and ash tray slide right out.
 At first I cleaned the inside walls and door as well but what a pain that was.
 Cleaning the removable parts is simple and takes about 20 minutes as for the rest of it, I now just call it seasoned.

-For the next cook it was brisket and it turned out better than I could have expected.
-Next I made a pork butt and it was the best pork but it was ever able to smoke.
+For the next cook it was brisket.
+It turned out better than I could have expected.
+Next I made a pork butt and it was the best pork butt it was ever able to smoke.

 Through all of the cooks the smoker held a steady temperature with little to no attention besides adding the wood chips every hour.
 This smoker was amazingly easy to program and use.
 Providing you have the patience for barbecue it will put out some excellent food.
 It does have its drawbacks which I will get into after the bluetooth section.